animal-tree/Writing-stuff/BadStuff47-velocity-addition-formula.md

 # Deriving the velocity addition formula - Most rigorously

 In case the above derivation of the velocity addition formula doesn't satisfy one's preference of rigor, here is a derivation of the velocity addition formula from absolute scratch.
-This derivation is besides the point of the earlier disproof, and is constructed just as a simple but rigorous derivation of the velocity addition formula, for education and organization-sake.
+This derivation is besides the point of the earlier disproof, and is constructed just as a simple but rigorous derivation of the velocity addition formula, for educating and organizating's-sake.

 ### Definitions.